 In 1980, Mr. Gage was the Vice-President of Petra Resources, Inc., and Oklahoma Corporation.
 This company initiated an Initial Public Offering (IPO) during his tenure for $3.2 Million.
 Through several mergers, the assets are now a part of Blue Dolphin Energy Company, an onshore and off-shore pipeline company with offshore production platforms.
 The stock exchange symbol is currently BDCO.

 Mr. Gage was a founder of Inland Production Corporation (IPC) in 1983.
 After the oil market collapse in the mid-1980s, Mr. Gage took a position with the U.S. Bureau of Reclamation, a Federal agency within the Department of the Interior, currently a Geologist and Water Resource Planner.
 Mr. Gage plans to retire in 2016, or earlier.

 Mr. Gage retired from the U.S. Army in 2003 after 25 years of service holding numerous Military Occupational Specialties including 15E, Pershing Missile Crewman, Azimuth Layer, Logistics Specialist, and 54B, Chemical Operations Platoon Sargent.

-Inland Production Corporation was the founder of Petroleum Corporation of Africa, PECORA, with the view to assist the Kenyan Government and population with the development on oil and gas reserves, transportation, and refining in the area of East Africa, as well as other parts of the world.
+Inland Production Corporation was the founder of Petroleum Corporation of Africa II, PECORA II, with the view to assist the Kenyan Government and population with the development on oil and gas reserves, transportation, and refining in the area of East Africa, as well as other parts of the world.

 1975-1976 West Texas State University, Canyon Texas, now West Texas A&M